-1) Trinidad and Tobago is home to one of the world’s hottest peppers, the Moruga Scorpion.
-It’s a close third only to the Carolina Reaper and the Komodo Dragon Pepper.
-To pepper lovers everywhere, there’s little difference and the heat is potent.
+1) Trinidad and Tobago is home to the Moruga Scorpion, which is consistently ranked as one of the world’s hottest peppers.
+The heat is potent.
 It was first grown in the historical village of Moruga in the south of the island, a place also credited with being the landing place of Christopher Columbus and home of the Merikins; a colony of African slaves who fought in the War of 1812 for the Americans against the British.

 2) The largest natural deposit of asphalt in the world is located in Trinidad and Tobago.
 The La Brea Pitch Lake is located in the south of the island and was discovered by Sir Walter Raleigh after being shown to him by the native Indians living there.
 The amazing thing about this lake is that it continues to replenish itself, despite being emptied again and again to pave roads in the United States and across Europe.
 Often labelled the eighth wonder of the world, this lake is one of the more popular attractions across both islands and visitors can also bathe in its sulphur pools that are said to have amazing healing properties.